 - Visit our demo site

 - Enter the word “demo” as the username and the password

 How Long Do I Have to Complete an Online Learning Course?

 Courses follow a designated start and end date by which all course work must be completed.
 After a course has ended, students will no longer be able to access their course unless they have made special arrangements with the instructor.
 Courses follow the traditional academic schedule.

 Can I Register for an Online Learning Course Anytime?

 MWCC offers online learning courses on a regular academic calendar (fall, spring, and summer).
-No one can enter an online course after the designated drop/add period.
+Students cannot enter an online course after the designated add/drop period.

 What Will I Need for Materials?